umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/README.md

 {% endswagger-response %}
 {% endswagger %}

 All endpoints are documented in a Swagger document at `{yourdomain}/umbraco/swagger`.
-Keep in mind that this document is not available in production mode by default (see also [this article](https://docs.umbraco.com/umbraco-cms/reference/api-versioning-and-openapi)).
+Keep in mind that this document is not available in production mode by default.
+For more information check the [API versioning and OpenAPI](https://docs.umbraco.com/umbraco-cms/reference/api-versioning-and-openapi) article.

 ### Query parameters